Aj8520/htmldemo/docs/GUIDE.md

+# File: /jewelry-business-webpage/jewelry-business-webpage/docs/GUIDE.md

-# Web Page Design Guide
+# Jewelry Business Web Page Design Guide

-Welcome to the Web Page Design Guide!
+Welcome to the Jewelry Business Web Page Design Guide!
 This document is intended for users who are new to HTML and CSS.
 It will provide you with step-by-step instructions on how to create a basic web page that utilizes the navigation functions defined in the `jewelloNavigation.js` file.

 ## Table of Contents
 1. Introduction to HTML